abhishek-singh632/abhishek-singh632/README.md

 ![NewsPage3](https://github.com/abhishek-singh512/Daily-Updates-News-App/assets/118076036/33b34593-7685-4d2f-b403-57758ac69c46)
 |# Daily-Updates - Top Entertainment Headlines
 ![NewsPage2](https://github.com/abhishek-singh512/Daily-Updates-News-App/assets/118076036/0309ad02-954b-4424-be59-70030e3dcb8b)
-<br>Creating a News Application using web development technologies
-<br>like React.js, JavaScript, and other related tools can be an excellent project.
-<br>Below is a detailed project description for a web-based News Application.
+Creating a News Application using web development technologies like React.js, JavaScript, and other related tools can be an excellent project.
+Below is a detailed project description for a web-based News Application.